Igglybuff/awesome-piracy/readme.md

 - [kube-plex](https://github.com/munnerz/kube-plex) Scalable Plex Media Server on Kubernetes -- dispatch transcode jobs as pods on your cluster!
 - [UnicornTranscoder](https://github.com/UnicornTranscoder/UnicornTranscoder) a remote transcoder for Plex Media Server
 - [Plex-Remote-Transcoder](https://github.com/wnielson/Plex-Remote-Transcoder) A distributed transcoding backend for Plex
-- [Unlock the transcode or 'session' limit on nVidia consumer grade GPUs](http://slothtechtv.com/2018/09/unlock-the-transcode-or-session-limit-on-nvidia-consumer-grade-gpus) Article describing how to bypass the artifical single-transcode limit
+- [Unlock the transcode or 'session' limit on nVidia consumer grade GPUs](http://slothtechtv.com/2018/09/unlock-the-transcode-or-session-limit-on-nvidia-consumer-grade-gpus) Article describing how to bypass the artificial single-transcode limit

 ### Plex Logging and Metrics
 - [Tautulli](https://tautulli.com/) :star2: Tautulli is a 3rd party application that you can run alongside your Plex Media Server to monitor activity and track various statistics.